 Stage for the day: about 240 km

-Day 4: Tour around the Grand Canyon du Verdon
+Day 5: Tour around the Grand Canyon you Verdon

 Stage for the day: about 100-200 km

 Today our tour turns unfortunately already back to the north.
-But, uh... what does unfortunately mean?
-Among others, the Gorges du Dalouis, the Col de la Cayolle, the Col de Vars, the Col d'Izoard and, at the end of the day, the legendary Col du Galibier are on the menu today.
-There is no one who does not arrive in the evening at the hotel in Valloire full of views, bends and passes to review this day of highlights (in the truest sense of the word).
+But...
+What does "unfortunately" mean?
+Among other things, the Gorges du Dalouis, the Col de la Cayolle, the Col de Vars, the Col d'Izoard and at the end of the day, the legendary Col du Galibier are on today's itinerary.
+There is no one who is not full and satisfied with the views, curves and passes when he arrives at the hotel in Valloire in the evening to review this day of highlights (in the truest sense of the word).

 Stage for the day: about 290 km

 Our last day on this tour.
 And it follows on seamlessly from the previous ones.
-Col du Télégraphe, Col de la Madeleine, Col des Aravis and whatever they are called.
+Col du Télégraphe, Col de la Madeleine, Col des Aravis and whatever they're called.
 Big names not only for the Tour de France fans.
+But also for all those who appreciate curves and views.
+In the evening, the start hotel south of Lake Geneva awaits us again, where we can recapitulate all the experiences of this great Tour.

 Stage for the day: about 300 km